WSU-kduncan/cicd-elizabethrw/README.md

 1. Process to create DockerHub public repo: I created a free account, clicked "Create Repository", named my repository "project-6-repo", and then created my repository.
 2. Allow DockerHub authentication via CLI using Dockhub credentials:
 3. Configure GitHub Secrets
- - What credentials are needed:
+ - What credentials are needed: Username and password for Docker.
- - How to set secrets and secret names:
+ - How to set secrets and secret names: Create a "secrets" environment by going to "Settings", "Environmetns", then "Create Environment" with the name "secrets" (or any preferred name).
+Then click "Add Secret" and add your docker username / password under secret labels.
 4. Configure GitHub Workflow
- - Variables to change:
+ - Variables to change: I created the .yml file in .github/workflows using a default .yml docker file offered by GitHub under the "Actions" tab.

 Part 3 - Deployment
 ---